thyarcanist/thyarcanist/README.md

 I've gotten Interviews at Rockstar, Beenox, Harebrained Schemes and Hypixel. :)
 I made it to Stage 4 at Beenox but alas, no offer.
 All were me applying to Technical Game Designer positions.
-I'm still applying and interviewing currently.
+I'm still applying; and no other interviews thus far.
 - Each time I go into the gauntlet, I know a little more of what I need to refine.

 <!---